-Security monitors all major entrances to HUP during normal hours; entrance to HUP is restricted to the main entrance and the Emergency Room after hours.
+Security monitors all major entrances to HUP during normal hours; entrance to HUP is restricted to the main entrance and the Emergency Department entrance after hours.

-Security Education for HUP
+Security Education at HUP

 Crime prevention programs and security awareness education are presented annually to the HUP staff, and, when necessary, on a departmental basis.